arrow_icon

 Dental veneers

-Since dental veneers are highly customizable, they are suitable to treat minor teeth gaps by making them slightly larger than your natural teeth.
+Since dental veneers are highly customisable, they are suitable to treat minor teeth gaps by making them slightly larger than your natural teeth.
 To make it more natural, more veneers can be done to equalize the gaps and make the teeth more proportionate and natural.
 The dentist first matches the veneer to your natural teeth colour and removes a thin layer of enamel from your tooth to bond the upper teeth sit veneer.

 Dental implants